tensorflow/tensorflow/tensorflow/contrib/go/g3doc/graph.md

 func NewGraph() *Graph
 ```

-NewGraph Returns an initialized instance of the Graph struct.
+NewGraph returns an initialized instance of the Graph struct.

 ### NewGraphFromText